 - Absolute XYZ.
 In this convention, the Y component represents an absolute luminance in candelas per square meter (cd/m2).

 The conversion between RGB and XYZ varies by RGB color space.
-For example, the following methods, in the pseudocode below, convert a color between encoded sRGB (
+For example, the pseudocode below shows two methods that convert a color between encoded sRGB (

 rgb) and relative XYZ: